plamena-petkova/festivals/README.md

     - view cart - can have tickets or not
         ++ cart has list of all tickets put in the cart with button BUY and total sum ++ ticket could be removed from cart
-        ++ when checkout - the list of tickets with qrcode is printed
+        ++ when checkout - the list of tickets with qrcode(includes ticket quantity and festival name) is printed
     - view logout button

 ## Additional Info